-The Cultural Triangle is the the heart of Sri Lanka.
+The Cultural Triangle the heart of Sri Lanka.
 A five-hour train ride from Colombo (although it took us eight) and you are in Habarana.
-We used Dambulla as our base for what we had originally intended to be two nights but there was so much to see we ended up extending to three.
-The area is home to four UNESCO sites.
-If you’re planning a trip Sri Lanka be prepared to spend more money in the Central Province due to higher rate hotels and entry to sights.
+We used Dambulla as our base for what we’d intended to be a two stay.
+With so much to see we ended up extending our stay and staying an extra night.
+This area alone is home to four of the eight UNESCO sites in the country.

 GOLDEN TEMPLE OF DAMBULLA

-I’d originally allowed half a day for the Golden Temple, but upon check-in to our hotel we were told we’d be able to do it in a couple of hours.
+We set aside half a day for the Golden Temple, but upon check-in to our hotel we were told we’d be able to do it in a couple of hours.
 After settling in to our room we headed off down the road to check out the temple around 4pm (it closes at 6pm).
-This turned out to be the perfect time to visit as the tourist buses had long gone and temperature had cooled.
+This turned out to be the perfect time to visit, as the tourist buses had long gone and temperature had cooled a little.
 The temple itself is the largest cave temple in Sri Lanka.
 Made up of five separate caves each containing stunning Buddhist statues and paintings which are believed to have first been created over 2,000 years ago.
-I would recommend visiting the caves in reverse order starting at 5 as the last two caves are in my opinion the most magnificent.
+I would recommend visiting the caves in reverse order starting at 5 as the last two caves are in my opinion the most impressive.

 LIONS ROCK, SIGIRIYA

-Lions rock was the most expensive sight we visited in Sri Lanka, costing around 30 USD each for foreigners.
-We arrived at the rock around 9am as the likeminded tourists started to arrive their hordes.
-Surprisingly, I was thankful to join the end of the winding queue up the rock side, it gave me the opportunity to have regular rest stops (I’m super unfit).
+Lions rock was the most expensive sight we visited during out time in Sri Lanka, costing around 30 USD each for foreigners.
+We arrived at the rock around 9am swiftly followed by the packed tour busses we’d been trying to hard to avoid.
+Surprisingly, I was thankful.
+Being super unfit, I was glad to join the end of a queue with a steady pace up the 1,200 steps.
 At the top of the rock lay the ruins of an ancient palace complex, built during the reign of King Kasyapa (477AD – 495 AD) and surrounding rock is the Royal Garden.

 THE ANCIENT CITY OF POLONNARUWA

-After spending the morning in Sigiriya we visited Polonnaruwa.
+After spending the morning in Sigiriya we hired a driver to take us to Polonnaruwa for the afternoon.
 The Ancient City is a lot bigger than I had expected and spread out over several sites.
 History buffs could easily spend a whole day here.
 For us, just knowing the main facts and absorbing the surroundings was enough, so half a day was fine.

 Polonnaruwa was first declared the capital city by King Vijayabahu, who defeated the Chola invaders in 1070 to reunite the country once more under a local leader.
 At the heart of the city lies the royal palace complex, to the north are the city’s most important cluster of religious buildings, the so-called Quadrangle, containing the finest group of remains in the city.
 The largest monuments are found in the northern part of the city, comprising the buildings of the Rankot Vihara, Menik Vihara, Alahana Pirivena and Jetavana monasteries, including the famous Buddha statues of the Gal Vihara and the Lankatilaka shrine.
 To the west of the city lies the great artificial lake, the Parakrama Samudra.